neurosnap/starfx/docs/posts/learn.md

 `starfx`, not everything we want to `await` is a `Promise`!

-There is so much more to why generators are awesome but at the end of the day, to the end developer, it doesn't really matter that much.
+There is so much more to why generators are awesome but at the end of the day, to the end developer, you can treat generators the same as `async`/`await`.

 If you are struggling to understand or are getting confused using generator functions, just use the